heena-manglani/neuropsyentist/docs/source/Git.md

     git push -u origin main
     ```

-Necessary configuration:
-* User name and emails can be set for a single repository and globally.
-    ```
-    git config --global user.name "Name"
-    git config --global user.email email@email.com
-    ```

 ## Bread and Butter Commands
 * To see all modified files and their <strong>status</strong> (changed, addded, deleted, commited):